samfdhanani/operant-conditioning-DRL/README.md

 - calculates the average value across multiple session per subject
 - calculates the averages for: the number of bursts, sum of all bursts, average burst time, average_burst_press_count

+**Raster_All_GTandSex.py**
+- creates a raster plot of all the lever presses made during a session
+- creates raster plots based on date of the session and make sure to change the max_x_value based on your session time